TritonDataCenter/rfd/rfd/0026/README.md

 ##### Reaping failed volumes

+Contrary to VMAPI's VM objects, moray objects are not stored for deleted volumes.

-Volumes in state `failed` are stored in Moray, but they do not need to be present in persistent storage forever.
+On the other hand, volumes in state `failed` are stored in Moray, but they do not need to be present in persistent storage forever.
 Not deleting these entries has an impact on performance.
 For instance, searches take longer and responses are larger, which tends to increase response latency.
 Maintenance is also impacted.
 For instance, migrations take longer as there are more objects to handle.

-A separate process running in the VOLAPI service's zone will delete these entries from persistent storage after some time.
-This period will need to be chosen so that staled volume objects are still kept in persistent storage for long enough and most debugging tasks that require inspecting them can still take place.
-For instance, IMGAPI reaps stalled images after a week.
+Eventually, a separate process running in the VOLAPI service's zone might be added to archive these entries after some time.
+The delay after which a volume object is archived would need to be chosen so that staled volume objects are still kept in persistent storage for long enough and most debugging tasks that require inspecting them could still take place.

 ## Snapshots (Snapshots milestone)